 Because, to become a “good writer” (good writers does not exist) and improve my writing skills, I do have to learn new things right?
 I believe you should too.

 Sometimes I feel like I have more meaningful things to do than writing.
 I know you also think the same.
-But I have a lot to write.
+But I have a lot to write about.
 That is why I keep writing.

 Yes, I know, it is not easy to beat the writing fear.
 Even if I write, that doesn’t mean I have beaten my writing fears entirely.